emutos/manual/usermanual/docs/index.md

 ### Desktop Accessories ###

 Desktop Accessories are programs that stay resident in memory, and are available from the Desktop menu.
 They have an extension of ``.ACC``.
 To activate, put the file in the root directory of your boot drive, and reboot.

 To deactivate, rename the file and move it to a different directory, then reboot.
 Or simply reboot and boot from a different drive.
 You can also hold a control key down while booting to bypass loading accessories and the ``C:\AUTO`` directory.

+**Note** Desktop accessories take up memory even when you aren't using them.
+Choose wisely.

 ### Control Panel eXtensions ###